 2.6 Guide dogs and assistance dogs

 Assistance dogs are allowed to travel in the aircraft cabin with their owners.
-Please check that the airline has an agreement with Animal and Plant Health Agency (APHA) to carry assistance dogs or you may face delays when arriving in Great Britain.
+Please check that the airline has an agreement with Animal and Plant Health Agency (APHA) to carry assistance dogs or you may face delays when arriving in the UK.

 The Guide Dogs Association website has more advice about assistance dogs travelling.

 When the pet arrives in the UK, the pet checker will scan your pet’s microchip and check your documents.
-If you do not have the correct documents or your pet has not been properly prepared for travel it will be put into quarantine or sent back to the country it travelled from.
+If you don’t have the correct documents or your pet hasn’t been properly prepared for travel it will be put into quarantine or sent back to the country it travelled from.
 You’ll be liable for the cost for this.

-3.1 What should I do when I arrive at Customs?
+3.1 What to do when you arrive at customs

-- ‘duty frees’ exceeding the allowance limits (please read paragraph 2.1)
+- ‘duty frees’ exceeding the allowance limits (read paragraph 2.1)

 - prohibited or restricted goods (please read paragraph 2.3)